tjira/acorn/docs/pages/hartreefockmethod.md

 To perform most of the post-Hartree--Fock calculations, we usually need to transform the integrals to the Molecular Spinorbital basis.
 We will describe it here and refer to it in the post-Hartree--Fock methods sections.
 We will also present the post-Hartree--Fock methods using the integrals in the Molecular Spinorbital basis (and its antisymmetrized form in case of the Coulomb integrals), since it is more general.

-All the integrals defined in the equations \ref{eq:hamiltonian}, \ref{eq:overlap}, and \ref{eq:coulomb} and even the Fock matrix in the equation \ref{eq:fock} are defined in the basis of atomic orbitals.
-To transform these integrals to the Molecular Spinorbital basis, we need to use the coefficient matrix $\mathbf{C}$ obtained from the solution of the Roothaan equations \ref{eq:roothaan}.
+All the integrals defined in the equations \eqref{eq:hamiltonian}, \eqref{eq:overlap}, and \eqref{eq:coulomb} and even the Fock matrix in the equation \eqref{eq:fock} are defined in the basis of atomic orbitals.
+To transform these integrals to the Molecular Spinorbital basis, we need to use the coefficient matrix $\mathbf{C}$ obtained from the solution of the Roothaan equations \eqref{eq:roothaan}.
 The coefficient matrix $\mathbf{C}$, which is obtained from the Restricted Hartree--Fock calculation, is calculated in the spatial molecular orbital basis.
 The first step is to expand the coefficient matrix $\mathbf{C}$ to the Molecular Spinorbital basis.
 This can be done mathematically using the tiling matrix $\mathbf{P}\_{n\times 2n}$, defined as

 \begin{equation}
 \mathbf{P}=